 Command Function

-Programming Languages and Environment
+Programming Languages and Environments

 BASIC Invokes the BASIC-PLUS or BASIC-PLUS-2 programming environment, depending on the qualifiers you use or the default set by your system manager.

+CC Compiles PDP11-C programs.

 COBOL Compiles COBOL-81 programs.

 DIBOL Compiles a DIBOL-11 program.

 FORTRAN Compiles a FORTRAN program.
 Two compilers are available: FORTRAN-IV and FORTRAN-77; depending on the qualifiers you use or the default set by your system manager.

 MACRO Assembles a program written in MACRO-11.

 Programming Operations

 LINK Links together object files to produce an executable file.

 RUN Executes a system or user program.

-Developing Programs on RSTS/E
+Developing Programs on RSTS/E 8.1